Dynatrace/Dynatrace-AppMon-Docker/README.md

 Please see each component's README file for more specific details about configuration.

+If you want to *not* validate CA certificate for curl commands, you may want to initialize `CURL_INSECURE` variable to any value for image build.

 ### Licensing

 The example above leaves your Dynatrace AppMon environment without a proper license.
 However, you can add your license by editing .env file and put it as value for DT_SERVER_LICENSE_KEY_FILE_URL variable.